Educational technology: Practice

 The extent to which e-learning assists or replaces other learning and teaching approaches is variable, ranging on a continuum from none to fully online distance learning.
 A variety of descriptive terms have been employed (somewhat inconsistently) to categorize the extent to which technology is used.
 For example, "hybrid learning" or "blended learning" may refer to classroom aids and laptops, or may refer to approaches in which traditional classroom time is reduced but not eliminated, and is replaced with some online learning.
 "Distributed learning" may describe either the e-learning component of a hybrid approach, or fully online distance learning environments.

+The involvement of innovation in education is crucial for ensuring equal access tools that can have a significant impact on the lives of both educators and students.
+To develop effective strategies that cater to the specific needs of a developing society, several important themes can be identified.
+One important theme is the necessity to provide students with access to appropriate learning materials, particularly in their native languages, as this facilitates better comprehension of subjects.
+In this context, it is essential for education to adopt a humanistic approach, particularly in light of the increasing usage of digital technologies.

+An example of the application of innovative technology in education is the implementation of an AI-based tutoring system at an entry-level IT school in Pensacola by the U.S. Navy.
+This system incorporates a human tutor who closely monitors the progress of the students and provides individual assessments.The adaptive nature of the technology appears to have a mainly positive impact on students, as it can assist individuals with diverse learning styles and better equip them to learn independently.